Trans Advice Agent

 Overview:

 Please note that this is an amateur project and not a professional medical resource.
-Answers are limited to the documents included in the system — they may be incomplete, biased, or outdated.
-The system may also be slow, as it relies on multiple language model calls and hierarchical summarization.
+Answers are limited to the community documents included in the system — they may be incomplete, biased, or outdated.
+Always consult licensed healthcare providers and multiple sources when making decisions about your care.

 If you have questions, feedback, or suggestions for improving this project, please reach out to me at sam@walking-stick.com.